Islam in the United States: Shia Islam

 The "heart of Shiism in the U.S." is placed in Dearborn, home to the Islamic Center of America.
 The North American Shia Ithna-Asheri (Twelver Shi'ism) Muslim Communities Organization (NASIMCO) is the largest umbrella group for North American Shias.

 Sufism

 Some Muslim Americans adhere to the doctrines of Sufism.
-The Islamic Supreme Council of America (ISCA) is a small body representing Sufi teachings, which, according to adherents, is the inner, mystical dimension of Islam.
-The ISCA's stated aims include providing practical solutions for American Muslims, based on the traditional Islamic legal rulings of an international advisory board, many of whom are recognized as the highest-ranking Islamic scholars in the world.
-ISCA aims to integrate traditional scholarship in resolving contemporary issues affecting the maintenance of Islamic beliefs in a modern, secular society.
-It has been linked to neo-traditionalist thought.
+Hamza Yusuf, the president and co-founder of Zaytuna College, is a voice for Sufi traditional thought in the United States.

 Quranic movement

 The largest Quranist movement in the United States is the United Submitters International.
 This movement was founded by Rashad Khalifa.
 His movement popularized the phrase: "The Qur'an, the whole Qur'an, and nothing but the Qur'an".
 Although he was initially well received by many, his subsequent claims of divine inspiration caused friction between him and others, and he was assassinated in 1990.
 Notable Americans influenced by Rashad Khalifa include his son, Sam Khalifa, a retired professional baseball player, and Ahmad Rashad, a sportscaster and retired football player.